Mother of driver tests COVID-19 positive, Alipore court employees asked to go on quarantine

-A special bench scheduled on Wednesday at the Alipore district court, located in the southern part of the city, was postponed indefinitely after the mother of a driver engaged in transporting officials of the court-tested positive for COVID-19, an order by the district judge said.
+The hearing of cases by a special bench scheduled on Wednesday at the Alipore district court, located in the southern part of the city, was postponed indefinitely after the mother of a driver engaged in transporting officials of the court tested positive for COVID-19, an order by the district judge said.
 The driver was also engaged in transporting some of the staff of the Calcutta High Court, a senior official said.

 - READ MORE ON: